 - Matrox cards and some older GV cards no longer supported.
 A list of supported cards is below.

 - OHCI capture (DV & HDV) and playback to a DV camera are no longer supported – if you still use DV or HDV you will need to use a different program to capture – which could be EDIUS 9 if you own it.
-If not there are free options.
+If not there are free options – I use Scenalyzer for DV and HDVsplit for HDV.

 - After Effects bridge removed – this had not been updated for years and is now removed.
 The OFX Bridge has been updated.

 - You can no longer rip video of DVDs, Blu-ray and CDs in the source browser.
 This only worked for non-copyright discs, of course, but EDIUS no longer supports this so you need to get the footage off in another way.
-I have found DVD Decryptor – a free program actually designed for piracy – works very well for taking footage from my own DVDs.
+I have found DVD Decrypter – a free program which is actually designed for piracy, but this does not stop you using it for legitimate work – works very well for taking footage from my own DVDs.
 For Blu-ray I can generally just copy the video files off the disc in windows and re-use them, assuming I am using a Blu-ray I have made as opposed to a commercial disc.

 Note: KONA 5 and KONA 1 supports video capture (no Deck control)